JayMcDowell/MusicTrivia/README.md

-<h1>NSS--Music Trivia-CLI</h1>
+<h1>NSS--Music Trivia-Cul</h1>

-<h2>Purpose</h2>
+<h4>Purpose</h4>

-<li>This is for the Unit 2 (Ruby) Capstone project for Nashville Software School.</li>
+<ul>This is for the Unit 2 (Ruby) Capstone project for Nashville Software School.</ul>

-<li>The contstraints of the project are that they must use standard library Ruby with the exception of being able to use ActiveRecord as an ORM.
-Future exceptions may be added, but the concept with this capstone is to demonstrate mastery of Ruby itself.</li>
+<ul>The contstraints of the project are that they must use standard ulbrary Ruby with the exception of being able to use ActiveRecord as an ORM.
+Future exceptions may be added, but the concept with this capstone is to demonstrate mastery of Ruby itself.</ul>

-<li>The goal of this project is to create a quiz that will be rewarding to the user.</li>
+<ul>The goal of this project is to create a quiz that will be rewarding to the user.</ul>

-<h2>Project Status/To Do</h2>
+<h4>Project Status/To Do</h4>

-<li>This project is currently in the planning stages</li>
+<ul>This project is currently in the planning stages</ul>

-<h2>Features</h2>
+<h4>Features</h4>

-<li>The music trivia quiz will include interaction with the user and some of the questions will be based on the user input.</li>
+<ul>The music trivia quiz will include interaction with the user and some of the questions will be based on the user input.</ul>

-<h2>Usage Instructions</h2>
+<h4>Usage Instructions</h4>

-<li>Planned usage is as follows:</li>
+<ul>Planned usage is as follows:</ul>

-<li>The game will ask for the user's name.</li>
+<ul>The game will ask for the user's name.</ul>

-<li>The game will ask for the user's age.</li>
+<ul>The game will ask for the user's age.</ul>

-<li>The user will be asked questions based on his/her age.</li>
+<ul>The user will be asked questions based on his/her age.</ul>

-<li>The quiz will be 20 questions.
+<ul>The quiz will be 20 questions.
 There will be 15 questions that are driven by the user's age that relate mostly to rock and pop music.
-There will be one question each from categories including jazz, country, hip-hop, oldies and classical.</li>
+There will be one question each from categories including jazz, country, hip-hop, oldies and classical.</ul>

-<li>I want the user to be able to take the test multiple times and not see many questions twice.
-This will require a multitude of questions that are accessed randomly.</li>
+<ul>I want the user to be able to take the test multiple times and not see many questions twice.
+This will require a multitude of questions that are accessed randomly.</ul>

-<li>The end of the quiz will post a score and give some sort of praise/shame feedback depending on the outcome.</li>
+<ul>The end of the quiz will post a score and give some sort of praise/shame feedback depending on the outcome.</ul>

-<h2>Demo</h2>
+<h4>Demo</h4>

-<li>To demo the app, you'll have to download it and try it yourself.</li>
+<ul>To demo the app, you'll have to download it and try it yourself.</ul>

-<h2>Known bugs</h2>
+<h4>Known bugs</h4>

-<li>There certainly will be some.</li>
+<ul>There certainly will be some.</ul>

-<h2>Author</h2>
+<h4>Author</h4>

-<li>Jay McDowell</li>
+<ul>Jay McDowell</ul>

-<h2>Changelog</h2>
+<h4>Changelog</h4>

-<li>5/9/2013 - Created initial repository with README and user stories, as per students' assignment for 5/10</li>
+<ul>5/9/2013 - Created initial repository with README and user stories, as per students' assignment for 5/10</ul>

-<h2>License</h2>
+<h4>ulcense</h4>

-<li>Copyright © 2013 Jay McDowell</li>
+<ul>Copyright © 2013 Jay McDowell</ul>